zack-bitcoin/slasher/README.md

 drawbacks: Long-range attack.
 If you mine a ton of blocks, eventually you have control of all the pieces to hand-select the POS signers.
 You can select yourself as signer every single time.
 This attack is very profitable because you collect so many blockrewards.

 nothing-at-stake.
-All POS besides slasher suffer this problem.
+All pure POS systems have this problem.
+POW+POS like slasher systems avoid this problem.
 Signers have incentive to sign on every fork that has even the smallest possibility of being the legitimate chain.
 The real chain gets lost among the many copies.

 ### hash-slinging-slasher POS+POB